MatijaBas/Premier_league_stats/README.md

 Data for this project was used from:  https://www.kaggle.com/datasets?search=football

 ### Photo-Logo
-Picture for logo was from worldsoccertalk.com, but edited by myself.
+Picture for logo was from worldsoccertalk.com, edited by myself.

 ### Article
 It was very hard to find text so I made it myself and find on en.wikibooks.org.

 ### Work based on other code
-Code from all the frameworks that i have used, And the code from the dashboard project from the code institute and https://github.com/Code-Institute-Submissions.
+Code from all the frameworks that i have used, and code from the dashboard project from the code institute and https://github.com/Code-Institute-Submissions.

 ### Acknowledgements
 - To build this webpage I received inspiration from watching football every weekend with my friends and discussing football facts.